UPPMAX/UPPMAX-documentation/docs/software/python_pelle.md

     The sections below needs updates

-## Loading Python package modules
+## Python packages

 !!! note "Terminology"

-    A Python package consists out of one or more Python modules. in this document, we avoid using this term, to avoid confusion with [the UPPMAX modules](../cluster_guides/modules.md).
+    A Python package consists out of one or more Python modules.

-For more complex complex Python packages, there exist [UPPMAX modules](../cluster_guides/modules.md) to load these:

-- `python_GIS_packages`: for geographic information system packages
-- `python_ML_packages`: for machine learning Python packages

-???- question "How could I find these modules myself?"

-    Use:

-    ```bash
-    module spider packages
-    ```

-## Loading Python packages

-!!! note "Terminology"

-    A Python package consists out of one or more Python modules. in this document, we avoid using this term, to avoid confusion with [the UPPMAX modules](../cluster_guides/modules.md).
+    In this document, we avoid using this term, to avoid confusion with [the UPPMAX modules](../cluster_guides/modules.md).

 Many scientific tools are distributed as Python packages,